 - 8.1 The designated safeguarding lead takes lead responsibility for safeguarding and child protection (including online safety).
-This is explicit in the DSL's job description. - 8.2 The designated safeguarding lead will keep detailed, accurate, secure written records of concerns and referrals and understand the purpose of this record-keeping. - 8.3 When a child leaves the school, the designated safeguarding lead will transfer the child protection file to the new school or college within 5 days. - 8.4 The designated safeguarding lead liaises with the designated teacher, SENCO and other staff to ensure those children who are potentially at greater risk are safeguarded effectively. - 8.5 The designated safeguarding lead will raise awareness of safeguarding throughout school by: - 8.5..1 Ensuring all staff read and understand this policy and at least Part one of Keeping Children Safe in Education - 8.5..2 Updating this policy at least annually - 8.5..3 Ensure this policy is available publicly - 8.5..4 Ensuring that parents know about school's duty to refer suspected cases of abuse - 8.5..5 Linking with CSAP and the local authority to make sure staff are aware of any training opportunities - 8.6 The designated safeguarding lead will provide support to staff to carry out their safeguarding duties. - 8.7 The designated safeguarding lead will liaise closely with other services such as local authority children's social care. - 8.8 The designated safeguarding lead (and any deputies) will access and engage with training to provide them with the knowledge and skills required to carry out the role.
+This is explicit in the DSL's job description. - 8.2 The designated safeguarding lead will keep detailed, accurate, secure written records of concerns and referrals and understand the purpose of this record-keeping. - 8.3 When a child leaves the school, the designated safeguarding lead will transfer the child protection file to the new school or college within 5 days. - 8.4 The designated safeguarding lead liaises with the designated teacher, SENCO and other staff to ensure those children who are potentially at greater risk are safeguarded effectively. - 8.5 The designated safeguarding lead will raise awareness of safeguarding throughout school by: - Ensuring all staff read and understand this policy and at least Part one of Keeping Children Safe in Education 2024. - Updating this policy at least annually. - Ensure this policy is available publicly. - Ensuring that parents know about school's duty to refer suspected cases of abuse. - Linking with DSL networks and the local authority to make sure staff are aware of any opportunities for training and increasing knowledge of local agencies available to support children and families.

+- 8.6 The designated safeguarding lead will provide support to staff to carry out their safeguarding duties. - 8.7 The designated safeguarding lead will liaise closely with other services such as local authority Children's Social Care and Early Help. - 8.8 The designated safeguarding lead (and any deputies) will access and engage with training to provide them with the knowledge and skills required to carry out the role.
 This training will be updated at least every two years. - 8.9 The designated safeguarding lead (and any deputies) will undertake Prevent awareness training.
 This training will be updated in accordance with schools Prevent risk assessment and CSAP advice.
-See PREVENT Section below

-- 8.10 The designated safeguarding lead (and any deputies) are aware of local procedures for making a Prevent referral.
+See PREVENT Section below - 8.10 The designated safeguarding lead (and any deputies) are aware of local procedures for making a Prevent referral.
 See PREVENT Section below. - 8.11 The designated safeguarding lead (and deputies) will consider whether children are at risk of abuse or exploitation in situations outside their families. - 8.12 The designated safeguarding lead or a deputy will always be available, during school hours to discuss safeguarding concerns. - 8.13 The designated safeguarding lead (and deputies) will lead on liaising with other agencies and setting up an Early Help assessment/CAF as appropriate. - 8.14 The designated safeguarding lead (and deputies) will take a leading role on cases of child-on-child abuse and liaise with other agencies such as the police and children's social care in determining how to manage such cases. - 8.15 The designated safeguarding lead will be aware of the local response to sexual violence and sexual harassment between children.